 What Skills Will I Need?

 As a horticulture specialist, you'll maintain and care for plants, flowers and trees.
-You may need the physical ability to lift more than 50 pounds of material and withstand extreme weather conditions, according to Monster.com's job postings for horticulture specialists in December 2010.
+You may need the physical ability to lift more than 50 pounds of material and withstand extreme weather conditions, according to Monster.com's job postings for horticulture specialists.